aatishanshuman/GWH-Tutorial-Classes/README.md

-Groundwater Hydrology Tutorial Series
+# Groundwater Hydrology Tutorial Series

-In this series, we’ll explore the essential tools and techniques for understanding and managing groundwater resources using remote sensing data.
-Whether you're new to the field or looking to build on existing knowledge, this tutorial series will guide you through practical steps and key concepts related to groundwater hydrology.
+Welcome to the Groundwater Hydrology Tutorial Series!
+This series will guide you through the tools and techniques used to understand and manage groundwater resources using remote sensing data.
+Whether you're new to the field or looking to build on your existing knowledge, these tutorials provide practical steps and key concepts related to groundwater hydrology.

-What You'll Learn:
+## What You'll Learn

-    -Extract Groundwater Data from Remote Sensing: Learn how to use satellite imagery and remote sensing data to collect valuable groundwater information for a given region.
+- **Extract Groundwater Data from Remote Sensing**
+  Learn how to use satellite imagery and remote sensing data to collect valuable groundwater information for a given region.

-    -Create Effective Plots and Visualizations: Discover how to represent groundwater data visually to better understand trends and variations.
+- **Create Effective Plots and Visualizations**
+  Discover how to represent groundwater data visually to better understand trends and variations.

+- **Analyze Groundwater Time Series**
-    -Analyze Groundwater Time Series: Gain insights into groundwater fluctuations over time, helping to identify trends and inform decision-making.
+  Gain insights into groundwater fluctuations over time, helping to identify trends and inform decision-making.

+- **Introduction to Numerical Modeling**
-    -Introduction to Numerical Modeling: Understand the basics of numerical modeling, and how it can simulate groundwater systems to predict future behavior.
+  Understand the basics of numerical modeling and how it can simulate groundwater systems to predict future behavior.

+- **Foundations of Numerical Modeling**
-    -Foundations of Numerical Modeling: Get a solid grasp of the theoretical concepts behind groundwater modeling and its real-world applications.
+  Get a solid grasp of the theoretical concepts behind groundwater modeling and its real-world applications.

+- **Develop Groundwater Management Tools**
-		-Develop Groundwater Management Tools: Learn how to develop initial tools to assist in the management of groundwater resources.*
+  Learn how to develop initial tools to assist in the management of groundwater resources.

+## How This Series Will Help You

+By the end of this tutorial series, you'll have a practical understanding of groundwater hydrology, remote sensing data analysis, and the methods used to model and manage groundwater resources effectively.
+These skills will equip you to make informed decisions and contribute to the sustainable management of groundwater.

+---

+We hope you enjoy learning and applying the techniques covered in these tutorials.
+Let's dive into groundwater hydrology!